sony/nnabla-nas/README.md

                -o log/darts/search
 ```

-For re-training the model using the architecture found in the architecture search, just run
+For re-training, the model using the architecture found in the architecture search, just run
 ```bash
 # train DARTS
 python main.py -d 1 \